starcitizen-lug/knowledge-base/wiki/Home.md

 > (Oct 4, 2024) **Easy Anticheat Enforcement**
 >
 > - CIG has enabled EAC enforcement on the PTU.
 We have an experimental fix that also works on LIVE and it needs testing.
-> - Please follow [our migration instructions](Tips-and-Tricks#easy-anti-cheat) and report back on our Discord's #Development channel.
+> - Please follow [our migration instructions](Tips-and-Tricks#easy-anti-cheat) and report back on our Discord's #tech-support channel.

 ### General News